daisynyj/DataIntensive/project0.md

 http://www.spacecurve.com/

 Splunk
 Splunk offers the leading platform for Operational Intelligence.
-It enables the curious to look closely at what others ignore°™machine data°™and find what others never see: insights that can help make your company more productive, profitable, competitive and secure.
+It enables the curious to look closely at what others ignore‚Äîmachine data‚Äîand find what others never see: insights that can help make your company more productive, profitable, competitive and secure.
 Reference:
 http://www.splunk.com/en_us/products.html

 SQream
-SQream Technologies delivers the World°Øs most rapid and scalable big data analytics SQL database available on the market.
-Using a revolutionary technology ®C SQream enables organizations to easily correlate all their high velocity data, analyze it and figure out the riddles that have been puzzling them thus far.
+SQream Technologies delivers the World‚Äôs most rapid and scalable big data analytics SQL database available on the market.
+Using a revolutionary technology ‚Äì SQream enables organizations to easily correlate all their high velocity data, analyze it and figure out the riddles that have been puzzling them thus far.
 With SQream, the unattainable becomes attainable.
 Benefits:
 SQream Technologies introduces the first patent-pending innovative technology that boosts analytics performance through massive parallel computing, using a GPU-based technology (Graphic Processing Unit).
-This revolutionary technology in the Big Data field delivers up to 100 times faster big data analytics than any other key market player, with scalability capabilities surpassing existing database analytics by orders of magnitude ®C giving organizations a serious technology boost and releasing them from their up-until-now technological limitations that were holding them back trying to attain real-time critical insights.
+This revolutionary technology in the Big Data field delivers up to 100 times faster big data analytics than any other key market player, with scalability capabilities surpassing existing database analytics by orders of magnitude ‚Äì giving organizations a serious technology boost and releasing them from their up-until-now technological limitations that were holding them back trying to attain real-time critical insights.
-SQream provides organizations with real-time, comprehensive, actionable insights from enormous data sets through a standard server ®C saving energy and datacenter floor space, while lowering the TCO.
-With SQream, customers of all sizes and needs are able to find the best solution for their unique functional and financial requirements ®C while powering an entire data center from a box.
+SQream provides organizations with real-time, comprehensive, actionable insights from enormous data sets through a standard server ‚Äì saving energy and datacenter floor space, while lowering the TCO.
+With SQream, customers of all sizes and needs are able to find the best solution for their unique functional and financial requirements ‚Äì while powering an entire data center from a box.
 Reference:
 http://sqream.com/

 StarCounter
 It is a combined in-memory database engine and application server for ultra fast development of high performance business applications.
-StatCounter has a limited °∞free°± option and paid upgrades.
+StatCounter has a limited ‚Äúfree‚Äù option and paid upgrades.
 The free version has a monthly page view limit (although it is pretty high at 250k), and only limited space for logging.
 That means they delete some of your data after a period of time.
-The °∞detailed logs°± are only available for 11 hours before they°Øre deleted.
+The ‚Äúdetailed logs‚Äù are only available for 11 hours before they‚Äôre deleted.
 You can upgrade to get more space for logging and keep track of more page views per month.
 Reference:
 http://www.nosegraze.com/bbb-question-google-analytics-vs-statcounter/
 http://www.starcounter.com/

 Stardog:
 Stardog is the leading enterprise graph database: search, query, reasoning, and constraints in a lightweight, pure Java system.
-Stardog is a fast, lightweight, agile semantic graph database°™equally adept in client-server, middleware, and embedded modes. http://docs.stardog.com/
+Stardog is a fast, lightweight, agile semantic graph database‚Äîequally adept in client-server, middleware, and embedded modes. http://docs.stardog.com/

 SQLite